ordermarkinc/drf-cached-instances/README.rst

 Speed up `Django REST Framework`_ (DRF) reads by storing instance data in cache.

+Forked from [drf-cached-instances](https://github.com/jwhitlock/drf-cached-instances) as it is no longer actively maintained.

 This code was split from browsercompat_.
 You may be interested in viewing the browsercompat source code for a full example implementation.